-First of all, remember that your offer of admission was based on a combination of your academic profile and Personal Profile.
-So when we receive your final grades, we are looking at them in combination with your Personal Profile.
+First of all, remember that your offer of admission to UBC was based on a combination of your academic profile and your Personal Profile.
+So when we receive your final grades, we’ll be looking at them alongside your Personal Profile.

 Our process and timeline